-The groundwater replenishment assessment and replenishment assessment rate for 2022/2023 is based on the following:
+The groundwater replenishment assessment and replenishment assessment rate for 2023/2024 is based on the following:

-- 1. All groundwater production within DWA and MSWD, with certain exceptions, is metered, and all assessable surface water diversions within DWA are metered or measured.
-There are no surface water diversions within the MC AOB. - 2.
-The Delta Water Charge, the Variable Transportation Charge, and the Off-Aqueduct Power Charge, as set forth in Appendix B of the most recent CDWR Bulletin Series 132 and hereafter referred to as Applicable SWP Charges. - 3.
+- All groundwater production within DWA and MSWD, with certain exceptions, is metered, and all assessable surface water diversions within DWA are metered or measured.
+There are no surface water diversions within the MC AOB. - The Delta Water Charge, the Variable Transportation Charge, and the Off-Aqueduct Power Charge, as set forth in Appendix B of the most recent CDWR Bulletin Series 132 and hereafter referred to as Applicable SWP Charges. - 3.
 The proportionate share of the Applicable SWP Charges allocable to CVWD and DWA in accordance with the Water Management Agreements between CVWD and DWA (Water Management Agreement for the Whitewater River Subbasin executed July 1, 1976 and amended December 15, 1992, and the Water Management Agreement for the Mission Creek Subbasin executed April 8, 2003; both amended July 15, 2014), hereafter referred to as Allocated SWP Charges.
-(The applicable charges are essentially apportioned between CVWD and DWA in accordance with relative water production within those portions of each entity lying within the applicable Water Management Areas, either the Whitewater River Subbasin (including the Garnet Hill Subarea and a portion of the San Gorgonio Pass Subbasin) or the MC.

-4. Certain charges or costs other than those derived pursuant to items 1, 2, and 3 above.
-Such additional charges may be offset from time to time by discretionary reductions.
+(The applicable charges are essentially apportioned between CVWD and DWA in accordance with relative water production within those portions of each entity lying within the applicable Water Management Areas, either the Whitewater River Subbasin (including the Garnet Hill Subarea and a portion of the San Gorgonio Pass Subbasin) or the MC. - 4.
+Costs for surplus and unscheduled water charges, and administrative and operational costs of importing and recharging water from the Colorado River Aqueduct. - 5.
+Reimbursement of charges and costs pursuant to items 1, 2, 3, and 4 above which were accrued in the past but deferred for later recovery. - 6.
+Any of the above-listed charges and costs may be deferred from time to time by discretionary reductions for later recovery.